-In all specifications we find that high-income consumers are less price-sensitive than low-income consumers.
+High-income consumers are less price-sensitive than low-income consumers across specifications.
 The distribution of price sensitivity, however, varies significantly across specifications.
-The estimated shape parameter ($\hat{\lambda}=3.2$) of the more flexible Box-Cox model implies that low-income consumers are relatively uniform in their price sensitivity while high-income consumers are heterogeneous.
-This stands in contrast with both the log-income (top-right) and income (bottom-left) models where low-income consumers are more heterogeneous in their price sensitivity.
+The estimated shape parameter ($\hat{\lambda}^p = 1.7$) of the more flexible Box-Cox model implies that low-income consumers are relatively uniform in their price sensitivity while high-income consumers are heterogeneous.
+This contrasts with the log-income (top-right) and the linear income (bottom-left) models, where low-income consumers are more heterogeneous in their price sensitivity.